 Photo: Lisa Bevis Designer: Marina DeBris

 No discrimination.
 No child labour.
 No deforestation.
 No meat.
 No 5G.
-Consumer purchasing decisions are increasingly based on convictions and attitudes.
+Consumers and citizens have become more critical and their purchasing decisions are increasingly based on convictions and attitudes.
 Today, morality comes before eating.

 As a result, companies are under observation.
 While a good product was sufficient for success only a short time ago, correct behaviour is expected today.
 Companies must act carefully and take a clearer position than ever before.
 Otherwise, protests and boycotting threaten.

 But how does this new moral consumption work?
 How do we deal with it?
 Where will the new activism be in five years? - These and other questions will be discussed at the 16th European Trend Day.